kentik/kentik-lite/kubernetes/README.md

 # Windows Setup

 Make sure HyperV is enabled in Windows turn on and off features to make it work.
+Run the below commands in windows powershell administrator mode

 ### Download minikube :